 The Lanikai Pillbox Hike is a great way to enjoy the beauty of O’ahu.
 It’s easy to see why it has become such an iconic landmark on Oahu.

-If you want an easy-to-moderate hike with stunning views of the beach and Mokolua Islands, this is just what you’re looking for!
+If you want a hike with stunning views of the beach and Mokolua Islands, this is just what you’re looking for!

 So what are you waiting for – lace up your shoes and hit this stunning trail!